 Legal Proceedings-In December 2017, a short seller released a report regarding our compliance with the FCPA.
 Following that report, we and certain of our executive officers have been named as defendants in several lawsuits in the District Court that were filed in December 2017 and February 2018.
-Each of the complaints closely tracks the allegations set forth in the short-seller's report.
+Each of the complaints closely tracks the allegations set forth in the short seller's report.
 All of the actions, which were consolidated by the District Court in March 2018 in an action captioned Arkansas Teacher Retirement System et al. v.
-OSI Systems, Inc. et al., No. 17-cv-08841, allege violations of Sections 10(b) and 20(a) of Exchange Act, relating to certain of our public statements and filings with the SEC, and seek damages and other relief based upon the allegations in the complaints.
-In April and May 2018, two shareholder derivative complaints were filed purportedly on behalf of the Company against the current members of our Board of Directors (as individual defendants), a former member of our Board of Directors, and our Chief Financial Officer.
+OSI Systems, Inc. et al., No. 17 cv 08841, allege violations of Sections 10(b) and 20(a) of the Exchange Act, relating to certain of our public statements and filings with the SEC, and seek damages and other relief based upon the allegations in the complaints.
+In April and May 2018, two shareholder derivative complaints were filed purportedly on behalf of the Company against the current members of our Board of Directors (as individual defendants), a former member of our Board of Directors, and certain members of management.
 The first, captioned Riley v.
-Chopra et al., No. 18-cv-03371, was filed in the District Court, and the second, captioned Genesee County Employees' Retirement System v.
+Chopra et al., No. 18 cv 03371, was filed in the District Court, and the second, captioned Genesee County Employees' Retirement System v.
 Chopra, et al., No. BC705958, was filed in the Superior Court of the State of California, County of Los Angeles.
-The complaints allege, among other things, breach of fiduciary duties relating to the allegations contained in the above-mentioned short seller report.
-The complaints seek damages, restitution, injunctive relief, attorneys' and experts' fees, costs, expenses, and other unspecified relief.
-We believe that these actions are without merit and intend to defend them vigorously, and we expect to incur costs associated with defending against these actions.
+In March 2019, a third shareholder derivative complaint captioned Kocen v.
+Chopra et al., No. 19 cv 01741 was filed in the District Court purportedly on behalf of the Company against the current members of our Board of Directors (as individual defendants) and one former member of our Board of Directors.
+The complaints allege, among other things, breach of fiduciary duties relating to the allegations contained in the abovementioned short seller report.
+The complaints seek damages, restitution, injunctive relief, attorneys' and experts'

+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) FOR THE THREE YEARS ENDED JUNE 30, 2019 fees, costs, expenses, and other unspecified relief.
+In May 2019, the Genesee Matter was dismissed with prejudice.
+We believe that the remaining actions are without merit and intend to defend them vigorously, and we expect to incur costs associated with defending against these actions.
 At this early stage of the litigations, the ultimate outcomes are uncertain and we cannot reasonably predict the timing or outcomes, or estimate the amount of loss, if any, or their effect, if any, on our financial statements.

-Following the short-seller report, both the SEC and the DOJ commenced investigations into our compliance with the FCPA.
-The SEC has subpoenaed documents from the Company, and we are responding to that subpoena and providing the same documents to the DOJ.
-At this time, we are unable to predict what, if any, action may be taken by the DOJ or SEC as a result of these FCPA-related investigations, or any penalties or remedial measures these agencies may seek.
-Separately, the SEC and DOJ are also conducting an investigation of trading in our securities and have each subpoenaed information regarding trading by executives, directors, and employees, as well as our operations and disclosures in and around the time of certain trades.
-With respect to these trading-related matters, we have taken action with respect to a senior-level employee.
-At this time, we are unable to predict what, if any, action may be taken by the DOJ or SEC as a result of these trading-related investigations, or any penalties or remedial measures these agencies may seek.
+Following the short seller report, both the SEC and the DOJ commenced investigations into our compliance with the FCPA.
+We were notified of closure of the inquiries by the DOJ in May 2019 and by the SEC in June 2019, and no action was taken by either agency.
+In an unrelated matter, the SEC and DOJ are also conducting an investigation of trading in our securities and have each subpoenaed information regarding trading by executives, directors, and employees, as well as our operations and disclosures in and around the time of certain trades.
+With respect to these trading related matters, we took action in fiscal year 2018 with respect to a senior level employee.
+At this time, we are unable to predict what, if any, action may be taken by the DOJ or SEC as a result of these trading related investigations, or any penalties or remedial measures these agencies may seek.
 We place a high priority on compliance with our anti-corruption and securities trading policies and are cooperating with each of the government investigations.